drfknoble/tensorflow_projects/README.md

 The following is a list of steps to follow to get started with using this repo':

 1. Clone the tensorflow_projects repo'.
 1. Install Anaconda and create a Python 3.5 environment for TensorFlow, e.g. 'tf' for TensorFlow running on a CPU or 'tf-gpu' for TensorFlow running on a GPU.
-Install jupyer, matplotlib, scipy, and tensorflow/tensorflow-gpu into the environment.
+Activate the environment and install jupyer, matplotlib, scipy, and tensorflow/tensorflow-gpu.
-1. Install Microsoft Visual Studio Code.
+1. Install Code and the Python extension.
-1. Open a Windows command line and activate the Anaconda environment.
+1. Open a Windows command line and activate an environment.
+Type 'code' to open Code, then browse to the project's main.py.
-1. Open Microsoft Visual Studio Code and open the project's main.py.
+1. Use Code's built-in console and type 'python main.py' to run the main.py.

-1. Using the built-in console, run 'python main.py'.
+At this point, everything should compile and run.

+Please note: you can also run main.py from within Code by typing 'F1', then 'run' if you define the program as a Jupyter notebook.

 # Contributions